 Sending laboratory test results as standardized structured data so they can be incorporated that way into a Public Health Disease Surveillance System.

-Supporting Stage 3 certification criteria and Meaningful Use (MU).
+Stage 3 certification criteria in support of the Meaningful Use (MU) program.

 Harmonization of data elements that are used in both laboratory orders and results.